-Schedule work with multiple resources using requirement groups in Universal Resource Scheduling
+Schedule work with multiple requirements using requirement group

-Go to Universal Resource Scheduling > Settings > Requirement Group Templates , and then select New.
+In Universal Resource Scheduling, open the Settings area.
+Under Scheduling, select Requirement Group Templates, and then select New.

-Enter a name for the requirement group, and set the Is Template field to Yes.
-Select Save.
-You will see a grid view of requirement details with a root requirement named after the template.
+Enter a Name for the requirement group and Save it.
+The table shows requirement details with a root requirement named after the template.

-Set the All or Any option.
-Setting All means that all requirements must be fulfilled, so that the system searches for resources for each requirement.
-Setting Any means that the system searches for resources that can fulfill any requirement and that fulfilling one requirement fulfills the entire requirement group.
+In the Select column on the root requirement, choose the preferred option.
+The All option means that resources must fulfill all requirements.
+Any means that the system searches for resources that can fulfill any requirement and that fulfilling one requirement fulfills the entire requirement group.